burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Both programs use single-core CPU
 * C++ program does not use any special optimization techniques.
 It's usual C++ code.

+The test is based on comparing the behavior of:
+1. Python with native Python lists
+2. Python implementation with NumPy arrays
+3. Cython(a programming language that mixes C and Python)
+4. Flat C/C++ arrays used in C/C++.

-The test is based on comparing the behavior of native Python lists and NumPy arrays versus flat C arrays for performing setup elements in the array, their summation, and conversion to `double` (fp64).
+The task is performing setup elements in the array in an arithmetic sequence, their summation, and conversion to `double` (fp64).
 We will perform a sum of 10M elements of arithmetic series(start element is 0 and step is 1, number of elements is 10M) via brute force.
 Our OS is Ubuntu 18.04.6, x86_64.

-**Native Python implementations:**
+**1. Native Python implementations:**

 ```Python
 #!/usr/bin/env python3